Laurent Lemoine

-Laurent Lemoine (born 24 April 1998) is a Belgian footballer who plays as a defender for Zulte Waregem in the Challenger Pro League.
+Laurent Lemoine (born 24 April 1998) is a Belgian footballer who plays as a defender for Zulte Waregem in the Belgian Pro League.

 Club career

 On 31 May 2023, Lemoine signed a three-year contract with Deinze.

 On 5 September 2024, Lemoine joined S.V.
 Zulte Waregem on a three-year contract.

 Personal life

 Born in Belgium, Lemoine is of Brazilian descent.